Frank Bisignano: Political activities (2016–present)

+Board memberships and awards

+By December 2024, Bisignano had served on the boards of the National September 11 Memorial and Museum, the Mount Sinai Health System, and the Battery Conservancy, and was a member of the Business Roundtable.
+He received honorary degrees from Howard University, the New York Institute of Technology, St. Thomas Aquinas College, and Syracuse University.

 Commissioner of the Social Security Administration (2025–present)

 Nomination and confirmation

 On December 4, 2024, president-elect Donald Trump named Bisignano as his nominee for commissioner of the Social Security Administration.
 By February 2025, Bisignano's paperwork was still being reviewed by congressional aides.
 He appeared before the Senate Committee on Finance on March 25.
 Bisignano told the committee that he did not intend to privatize the agency.
-Oregon senator Ron Wyden, the committee's ranking member, pressed Bisignano on his relationship with the Department of Government Efficiency and its access to Social Security information.
+Oregon senator Ron Wyden, the committee's ranking member, pressed Bisignano on his relationship with the Department of Government Efficiency (DOGE) and its access to Social Security information.
 Wyden claimed that Bisignano had lied when he testified that he had no contact with DOGE.
 The Senate Committee on Finance voted 14–13 along party lines to advance his nomination.
 On May 6, the Senate voted to confirm Bisignano in a 53–47 vote along party lines.

 Tenure

-In an address to managers two weeks after being sworn in, Bisignano stated that he would not implement mass layoffs immediately to ensure the "right level of staffing", but praised the use of artificial intelligence and suggested that the Department of Government Efficiency could benefit the agency.
-He succeeded Leland Dudek, whose term as acting commissioner was affected by the Department of Government Efficiency's efforts to gain access to the agency's databases and codebases.
+In an address to managers two weeks after being sworn in, Bisignano stated that he would not implement mass layoffs immediately to ensure the "right level of staffing", but praised the use of artificial intelligence and suggested that the DOGE could benefit the agency.
+He succeeded Leland Dudek, whose term as acting commissioner was affected by the DOGE's efforts to gain access to the agency's databases and codebases.
 Bisignano rejected senior advisor Elon Musk's claim that forty percent of inbound calls to the Social Security Administration were from scammers, but told The New York Times that DOGE's work was "one hundred percent accurate".
 In July, he sought to flag immigrants as "unverified" in a system used by companies to verify Social Security numbers in an effort to pressure migrants to leave the United States.

-In October, secretary of the treasury Scott Bessent, who had been named as the acting commissioner of internal revenue after Billy Long's resignation in anticipation of an ambassadorship, named Bisignano as the chief executive of the Internal Revenue Service, a position that did not exist previously.
+Use of SSA official email

+After the passage of the One Big Beautiful Bill Act by both houses of Congress on July 3, 2025, Bisignano sent an official SSA email to millions of Social Security beneficiaries and other Americans on the Social Security Administration's mailing list, praising Trump and the passage of the bill.
+The email was criticized for being overtly political and for possibly being illegal as a violation of the Hatch Act, which prevents nearly all employees of the executive branch of the US government from engaging in political activities.
+The email also claimed that the law "includes a provision that eliminates federal income taxes on Social Security benefits for most beneficiaries," which was criticized as incorrect or misleading.